backstage/backstage/.changeset/clever-timers-thank.md

 '@backstage/integration': patch
 ---

-Add support for Github Apps authentication for backend plugins.
+Add support for GitHub Apps authentication for backend plugins.

 `GithubCredentialsProvider` requests and caches GitHub credentials based on a repository or organization url.